 Speak to a Workers’ Compensation Lawyer Today

 If you are having trouble getting your worker’s compensation claim approved, you should immediately consult with our legal team to discuss all of your options.
-At The Law Offices of George P. Escobedo & Associates, PLLC, we are committed to helping clients throughout San Antonio obtain the financial compensation they deserve for their workplace injuries.
+At The Law Office of George P. Escobedo & Associates, PLLC, we are committed to helping clients throughout San Antonio obtain the financial compensation they deserve for their workplace injuries.
 Let us use our extensive resources to assist you today.

 Call (210) 807-3178 to schedule your free consultation with a San Antonio workers’ compensation attorney.
 We are here to serve you 24 hours a day, 7 days a week.